 South Carolina and Federal law make it illegal to fly under the influence of alcohol or drugs (FUI).
 You can be accused of SC flying under the influence charges regardless of whether you are serving as a pilot or simply acting as a flight crew member.
 SC flying under the influence charges may be brought against pilots, engineers, and navigators assigned to duty in an aircraft during flight time.

-Operating or acting as flight crew member of aircraft while under influence of alcohol or drugs unlawful
+Operating or acting as a flight crew member of an aircraft while under the influence of alcohol or drugs is against the law.

 You may be convicted of an FUI if you operate or are in control of an aircraft or act as a flight crew member of any aircraft in SC: